Why sand cast clipper wheels and not clipper wheels made from

 machining long grain plate aluminum the material comes off in long

-spirals, as the aluminum is cut pent up tension within the plate is
+spirals, then as the aluminum is cut pent up tension within the plate is

 released causing a small amount of warpage on the surface of the

-hard to get a perfect flat cut.
-Unlike long grain rolled aluminum plate
+harder to get a perfect flat cut.
+Unlike long grain rolled aluminum plate,

 cast aluminum is granular and not pressed with heavy rollers so

 there is much less tension within the material.

 When cutting cast aluminum on a lathe the material comes off in